JupiterOne-Archives/docs-old/rcas/20210309-cognito-outage.md

     -   AWS acknowledged the Cognito service disruption in a timely manner and restored all service capabilities within an hour.
-    -   Our internal monitor identified the issue proactively at 4:59 PM EST, almost the the same time JupiterOne employees and customers noticed the issue.
+    -   Internal JupiterOne monitoring services provided early identification of the issue, just ahead of reports from employees and customers.

 -   What went badly?